silverwind/gitea-backporter/README.md

 `reviewed/wait-merge` and are still open.
 It will merge the upstream changes into the pull request head branch.

+### Milestone maintenance

+When a pull request is created, the script will assign it a milestone based on its target branch.

 ## Usage

 Set the following environment variables: